 A detection rule test consists of:

-name - test name
+- test namenow_timestamp

-now_timestamp - timestamp to start the test (optional)
+- timestamp to start the test (optional)dataset_inline

-expected_detection_result - whether the given dataset triggers a detection event
+- whether the given dataset triggers a detection event

 Detection rules will not sync if there are failing tests.